20 User story examples and best practices

 Lastly, you should always write your user stories from your user persona’s point of view.
 For example, don’t write a story that, in order for it to be tested, another feature would need to first be developed or designed.

 When you do this, you stray into dangerous territory which, in the agile world, is called “deadlock”.
 This is very similar to “checkmate” in chess.
 It’s where you have nowhere to go.
-Starting Agile author, Mark Shead, gave the following example of a vague and bad user story during his video Agile User Stories:
+Starting Agile author, Mark Shead, gave the following example of a vague and poorly written user story during his video Agile User Stories:

 “As a developer, I want a database with all the tables to model the data so I can store information the application needs.”